AdobeDocs/commerce-frontend-core/src/pages/guide/css/practice.md

 ## Changing theme color scheme

-ExampleCorp created a custom theme that inherits from the Magento basic Blank theme.
+ExampleCorp created a custom theme that inherits from the basic Blank theme.
 The following image illustrates how store pages look when the Blank theme is applied:

 ![product page when Blank applied](../../_images/frontend/practice_blank.png)